 There is a $100.00/week food budget and I pick my meals off of the following list.
 Of course, we could eat healthier, but this is a huge jump from where we were and it works with our schedule.
 We can get even healthier in the next phase.
 For now, we need food we want to eat, on the table in 15 minutes or less.

 Need step-by-step instructions for organizing your meal plan?
-Check out our FREE Home Rescue Challenge here…
+You can learn more about our Hot Mess to Home Success course here…

 These are all cheap dinners and will save you a ton of money as well over eating out frequently.